DarkionAvey/windhawk-taskbar-centered-condensed/README.md

 4. Click **Compile Mod** button on the top left corner.
 5. Change the mod's settings to fit your preference.
-6. If your explorer.exe is not responding, disable the mod from Windhawk, open task manager, restart explorer.exe, wait for the default taskbar to appear, then apply Dock-like.
+6. If your explorer.exe is not responding, disable the mod from Windhawk, open task manager, restart explorer.exe, wait for the default taskbar to appear, then apply WinDock.

 ---